 Mimi Hernandez is a clinical herbalist and herbal educator whose courses balance traditional reverence with scientific understanding and intuitive awareness.
 She has served as the Director of the Appalachian Center for Ethnobotanical Studies at Frostburg State University in Maryland where she taught undergraduate Ethnobotany.
 With roots in Asheville, NC, Mimi is a founder of the One World Healing Arts Institute and continues to mentor community herbalists through the One World Healing Community.
 Mimi also developed the herbal formulations at Mortar & Pestle Apothecary.
 Mimi holds a Master of Science Degree in Herbal Medicine and some of her favorite mentors have included James Duke, Simon Mills, and Rocio Alarcon.
 As an herbalist, Mimi draws upon her rich ethnic background & the Granny healers and Shamans in her life and believes that the handing down of plant wisdom is essential.
 She enjoys nature time, especially waterfalls, creeks, and oceans and is a mom of two cool and unique kids, Anais and Evan.

 Heather Lee Houdek was born in Chicago, but has deep roots in Western North Carolina where she has resided most of her life.
 A love of plants and the natural world was instilled in her by her parents from an early age.
 She graduated from Brevard College in 2002 with a BA in Fine Art.
 She enrolled in 2008 at the Appalachia School of Holistic Herbalism in Asheville, NC, finishing both the Fundamentals in Herbalism program and Traditional Herbalism certification program.
-She currently teaches classes in beginning herbalism and medicine making at the Appalachia School of Holistic Herbalism and at the International Center in Greenville, SC, as well as conducts a number of private workshops.
-Heather is currently working on an herbal book with Sterling Press.
+She has taught classes in beginning herbalism and medicine making at the Appalachia School of Holistic Herbalism and at the International Center in Greenville, SC, as well as conducts a number of private workshops.
+Heather has published a book on Herbal Body Care with Sterling Press.
 She brings ten years of management experience to the American Herbalist Guild.

 Gloria Black Anders grew up in The Haw Creek area of East Asheville.
 She spent most of her time in the woods, hiking, tasting plants and making villages.
 As an adult, she has returned to her home, and attended Appalachia School of Holistic Herbalism, and completed the Fundamentals of Herbalism and The Traditional Herbalism program.
 Most recently she completed The Clinical Program with The Blue Ridge School of Herbal Medicine.
 Serving as an intern for The American Herbalist Guild is like a dream come true!